dgonzalb/BambooPaymentDoc/content/en/docs/Reporting/_index.md

 - **[Statement Report API]({{< ref Statement-report.md >}}):** This API will allow you to retrieve reports on fund movements within your account, providing a clear picture of incoming and outgoing funds.

-- **Payouts Report API:** This API will offer detailed reports on payouts made to merchants, including payout amounts, frequencies, and statuses.

 ## Key Features

 - **Detailed Data**: Our APIs provide comprehensive information, allowing for in-depth analysis and reporting.